rajivsam/KMDS/feature_documentation/knowledge_management_in_DS.md

 ## The Exploratory Nature of Knowledge Creation and Curation

 This process of developing knowledge representations iterative and experimental.
-A data analyst or business analyst rarely has a epiphany that reveals the best knowledge representations for a particular use case.
+A data analyst or business analyst rarely has an epiphany that reveals the best knowledge representations for a particular use case.
 There is a lot of experimental evaluation to determine the best representation.
 A data scientist developing models using these representations can derive new representations that may help his/her models perform better.
-This idea is called feature engineering.

 ## The Evolutionary Nature of Knowledge Creation and Curation